czbiohub-sf/iohub/CONTRIBUTING.md

 Black installed with `iohub` should automatically use the [settings](./pyproject.toml) in the repository.

 [NumPy style docstrings](https://numpydoc.readthedocs.io/en/latest/format.html) are used for API documentation.

-### Focusing effort

-As is the case with any software project, possible improvements vastly out number the community's capacity.
-We use releases as a reference to focus the effort on near-term priorities.
-PRs within the scope of the next release should expect to receive more attention.
-A list of planned release milestones can be found [here](https://github.com/czbiohub/iohub/milestones).